List of Rick and Morty characters: Jerry Smith

-Gerald "Jerry" Smith Sr. (voiced by Chris Parnell) is Summer and Morty's insecure 34-year-old father, Beth's husband, and Rick's son-in-law, who strongly disapproves of Rick's influence over his family.
+Gerald "Jerry" Smith (voiced by Chris Parnell) is Summer and Morty's insecure 34-year-old father, Beth's husband, and Rick's son-in-law, who strongly disapproves of Rick's influence over his family.
 Jerry used to work at a low-level advertising agency until he was fired for incompetence.
 Generally insecure, he is frequently led into conflicts stemming from opportunistic posturing, while his marriage is sometimes jeopardized by his wife's reactions to his poor relationship with Rick.
 Beth views Jerry as meek under his boasts, ultimately fearful of confrontation.
 However, it is strongly suggested that in spite of their problems, they are emotionally codependent.
 The episode "Mortynight Run" reveals that one of the Ricks, keenly aware that every Jerry is incapable of surviving off of Earth, created a daycare where every Jerry is dropped off by their Rick and Morty during adventures should he attempt to accompany them; in "Solaricks", it is revealed that Jerry was switched in the Jerryboree, with the main character Jerry of the series having been introduced in "Mortynight Run".
 It is revealed in the same episode that in some dimensions, Beth has left Jerry and remarried.
 By the end of "The Wedding Squanchers", having attempted to talk his family into selling Rick out, Jerry becomes the only member of the family to benefit from the Earth joining the Galactic Federation.
 After the federation collapses, Jerry puts his foot down and tells Beth it is him or Rick, but Beth chooses her father and tells Rick that she and Jerry are getting a divorce.
 Rick later claims to Morty in a rant that he planned this because Jerry had planned to betray him.
 As Jerry leaves, Summer ignores him and Rick waits for him to leave.
 Summer comes to terms with the separation and reconciles with him.
 In "The Rickchurian Mortydate", Jerry and Beth reconnect and she calls off the divorce, and they later establish a throuple with Beth's clone, Space Beth.